 The Role of Japanese Knotweed Root in Treating Bartonella Coinfection of Lyme Disease

-This supplemental information includes excerpts from Stephen Buhner’s book “Healing Lyme Disease Coinfections: Complementary and Holistic Treatments for Bartonella and Mycoplasma” and citations from Bill Rawls, MD.
+This supplemental information pointing to the role of Japanese Knotweed Root in treating Lyme Disease includes excerpts from Stephen Buhner’s book “Healing Lyme Disease Coinfections: Complementary and Holistic Treatments for Bartonella and Mycoplasma” and citations from Bill Rawls, MD.

-Addressing Lyme disease beyond superficial treatment requires an understanding of cytokine cascades and the likely interactions between the coinfections.
+The Role of Japanese Knotweed Root begins with addressing Lyme disease beyond superficial treatment.
+It requires an understanding of cytokine cascades and the likely interactions between the coinfections.

 There are three primary areas of focus for treating Lyme Disease: